Appellate Defender Division of the Montana State Public Defender

-Areas of Emphases: Appellate Procedure, Constitutional Law, Criminal Law, Criminal Procedure, Professional Responsibility, appellate practice, criminal practice, research and writing.
+Appellate Procedure, Constitutional Law, Criminal Law, Criminal Procedure, Professional Responsibility, appellate practice, criminal practice, research, and writing.

-The Montana Office of the Appellate Defender (OAD) is a sub-unit of the Montana Office of the Public Defender (OPD).
+The Appellate Defender Division of the Montana State Public Defender (OAD) is a sub-unit of the Montana Office of the Public Defender (OPD).
 OAD attorneys practice before the Montana Supreme Court and handle the appeals for all OPD clients across the state.
 These appeals include criminal cases in which incarceration is a possibility, juvenile cases, commitments to the state mental hospital, guardianships, and terminations of parental rights.